kunal-9990/docs.caseware.com/readme.md

     - Search "Data" folders are found in public/year/product/version/
     - Bash scripts are found in scripts/
     - Logged emails are found in storage/logs/emails.log
+    - Content backups created upon running the build script are kept in tmp/Content_backups

 # Deployment: